outofmbufs/pidcontrol/README.md

 # pidcontrol
 A simple PID controller, in python.

-See, for example, [Wikipedia PID](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) for more explanation.
+See [Wikipedia PID](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) for a complete explanation of PID controllers.

 ## Creating a controller
 To create a simple P/I/D (proportional/integral/derivative) controller: